kuhnbt7/cs22_notes/week11_heaps_and_priority_queues.md

     contents[i], where i = ((n -1) - 1)/2 = (n - 2) / 2
 2. sift down contents[i] and all elements to the left

+Work right to left (thinking in array terms).

 So we're basically starting with the lowest thing that needs to be sifted and working our way up.

 ### Heapsort